omerb124/imHungry/readme.md

 # Im Hungry!
 # Simple and Awesome Search Engine for Food Delivery, we won't leave you hungry!

+Basically, this API is for developers who develops food apps, or just need data about specific restaurants (like opening hours, restaurant's average rating by customers).
+It can be helpful also for developers who wants to check and compare the prices between different cities and populations, in order to draw conclusions.

 ## Available Data Scraping centers
 * [mishlohim.co.il](http://mishlohim.co.il)
 * ~~easy.co.il~~ - SOON
 * ~~mishloha.co.il~~ - SOON

 ## Features
-* Full single rest data scraping
+* Full single rest data scraping (directly to database)
-* Full whole city's rests data scraping
+* Full whole city's rests data scraping (directly to database)

 ## Which data is being scraped from each restaurant?
 * Restaurant name